bbmokhtari/django-translations/docs/reference/context.rst

       Read the translations of the :class:`Context`\ 's :term:`purview` in a language.

-      Applies the translations on the :attr:`TranslatableMeta.fields \
+      Reads the translations onto the :attr:`TranslatableMeta.fields \
       <translations.models.Translatable.TranslatableMeta.fields>` of the
       :class:`Context`\ 's :term:`purview` in a language.

-      :param lang: The language to fetch the translations in.
+      :param lang: The language to read the translations in.
           ``None`` means use the :term:`active language` code.
       :type lang: str or None
       :raise ValueError: If the language code is not supported.